zrasco/zrasco.github.io/_posts/2022-11-21-firewall-status-display.md

 Unfortunately, I ran into similar issues as with Alienvault OSSIM (please see next section).
 While I was able to set up the firewall as an event source, forward packet data to Graylog, and show the raw data on the screen, this was as far as I could go.
 While there does appear to be support for certain types of vendor firewalls in Graylog via third party dashboards (such as Palo Alto) coupled with Graylog's paid Enterprise product, Graylog does not seem to have a parser for breaking iptables firewall data up into discrete fields.

-In conclusion I was not able to find the correct set of criteria needed to successfully integrate iptables logs into Graylog in any fashion beyond simply displaying the raw log output in a dashboard.
-While this may be possible, the time needed to set up Graylog (over 8 hours) was already well above the time needed to set up my own solution and thus we have evaluated Graylog according to the scope of the evaluation framework.
+In conclusion, I was not able to find the correct set of criteria needed to successfully integrate iptables logs into Graylog in any fashion beyond simply displaying the raw log output in a dashboard.
+While this may be possible, the time needed to set up Graylog (over 8 hours initially and 3 additional hours during this evaluation) was already well above the time needed to set up my own solution and thus we have evaluated Graylog according to the scope of the evaluation framework.

 [![](/assets/2022-11-21-firewall-status-display/2022-12-04-19-14-21.png)](/assets/2022-11-21-firewall-status-display/2022-12-04-19-14-21.png)
+<sub><sup>Fig. 19 - Example Graylog dashboard using Palo Alto.</sup></sub>

 #### Splunk